enear/enear.github.com/_posts/2018-12-04-imposing-invariants-in-scala.md

 As a restriction from the opera house, both buyer and guest must be on the same seating area.
-It is not permitted for one ticket to be standing while the other for the normal seated area for example.
+For example, it is not permitted for one ticket to be standing while the other for the normal seated area.
 I believe this is what people call an invariant.
 A requirement that must hold for the data to have meaning.
 How to enforce then this constraint ?
 Let us first define the data types relevant to the problem: